-202. Annual Survey (2021)
+202, Annual Survey (2021)

 - 1. In application to 202.
-3 (7) of the Rules, the Surveyor is to consider the cases specified in Ch 1, 801.
-1 of the Guidance when require the tightness test.
-[See Rule] - 2.
-In application to 202.
-4 Table NOTES 2) of the Rules, the term "considered necessary by the Surveyor" means the cases as specified in Ch 1, 801.
-3 of the Guidance.
-[See Rule] - 3.
-In application to 202, 5 of the Rules, the term "considered necessary by the Surveyor" means the cases as specified in Ch 1, 801.
-3 of the Guidance.
-[See Rule] - 4.
-In application to 202.
 6 (2) of the Rules, "the Guidance" means the requirements specified as follows.
-[See Rule] - (1) General - (A) In the case of bulk carrier over 5 year of age, the Annual Survey is to include, in addition to the requirements of the Annual Surveys specified in 202, of the Rules, an examination of the following items: - (B) Extent of Survey - (a) For bulk carriers of 5 15 years of age: - (i) An Overall Survey of the foremost cargo hold, including Close-up Survey of sufficient extent, minimum 25% of frames, is to be carried out to establish the condition of: - Shell frames including their upper and lower end attachments, adjacent shell plating, and transverse bulkheads. - Suspect areas identified at previous surveys. - (ii) Where considered necessary by the Surveyor as a result of the Overall and Close-up Survey as described in (i) above, the survey is to be extended to include a Close-up Survey of all of the shell frames and adjacent shell plating of the cargo hold. - (b) For bulk carriers exceeding 15 years of age: - (i) An Overall Survey of the foremost cargo hold, including Close-up Survey is to be carried out to establish the condition of: - All shell frames including their upper and lower end attachments, adjacent shell plating, and transverse bulkheads. - Suspect areas identified at previous surveys. - (C) Extent of thickness measurement (2018) - (a) Thickness measurement is to be carried out to an extent sufficient to determine both general and local corrosion levels at areas subject to Close-up Survey, as described in

-(B) (a) (i) and (b) (i) above and in case of areas found to be suspect at previous surveys, the thickness measurement for suspect areas are to be carried out additionally.
-Where substantial corrosion is found, the extent of thickness measurements should be increased with the requirements of Annex 1-5, Table 14 of the Guidance.

-(D) Special consideration

-(a) Where the hard protective coating in the foremost cargo hold is found to be in GOOD condition, the extent of Close-up Surveys and thickness measurements may be reduced by sufficiently confirming the actual average condition of the structure under the coating.
-(2019)

-Note: For existing bulk carriers, where Owners may elect to coat or recoat cargo holds as noted above, consideration may be given to the extent of the Close-up Surveys and thickness measurement.
+[See Rule] - (1) General - (A) In the case of bulk carrier over 5 year of age, the Annual Survey is to include, in addition to the requirements of the Annual Surveys specified in 202. of the Rules, an examination of the following items: - (B) Extent of Survey - (a) For bulk carriers of 5 15 years of age: - (i) An Overall Survey of the foremost cargo hold, including Close-up Survey of sufficient extent, minimum 25% of frames, is to be carried out to establish the condition of: - Shell frames including their upper and lower end attachments, adjacent shell plating, and transverse bulkheads. - Suspect areas identified at previous surveys. - (ii) Where considered necessary by the Surveyor as a result of the Overall and Close-up Survey as described in (i) above, the survey is to be extended to include a Close-up Survey of all of the shell frames and adjacent shell plating of the cargo hold. - (b) For bulk carriers exceeding 15 years of age: - (i) An Overall Survey of the foremost cargo hold, including Close-up Survey is to be carried out to establish the condition of: - All shell frames including their upper and lower end attachments, adjacent shell plating, and transverse bulkheads. - Suspect areas identified at previous surveys. - (C) Extent of thickness measurement (2018) - (a) Thickness measurement is to be carried out to an extent sufficient to determine both general and local corrosion levels at areas subject to Close-up Survey, as described in (B) (a) (i) and (b) (i) above and in case of areas found to be suspect at previous surveys, the thickness measurement for suspect areas are to be carried out additionally.
+Where substantial corrosion is found, the extent of thickness measurements should be increased with the requirements of Annex 1-5, Table 14 of the Guidance. - (D) Special consideration - (a) Where the hard protective coating in the foremost cargo hold is found to be in GOOD condition, the extent of Close-up Surveys and thickness measurements may be reduced by sufficiently confirming the actual average condition of the structure under the coating.
+(2019) - Note: For existing bulk carriers, where Owners may elect to coat or recoat cargo holds as noted above, consideration may be given to the extent of the Close-up Surveys and thickness measurement.
 Prior to the coating of cargo holds of existing ships, scantlings should be ascertained in the presence of a Surveyor.

-203. Intermediate Survey (2021)
+304. Special Survey (2021)